+Local Transmission Facilities constructed to serve either (i) the Certified Small Participating TO, or (ii) to support a Generating Facility or other resource that will serve the Certified Small Participating TO, will be included in the Local Transmission Revenue Requirement.
+Without limitation, where the Certified Small Participating TO executes a power purchase agreement with a Generating Facility or other resource or otherwise selects the Generating Facility or other resource through a procurement process at any time, the Local Transmission Facilities associated with the Generating Facility or other resource will be considered as serving the Certified Small Participating TO and will be included in its Local Transmission Revenue Requirement only.

 Appendix A

+- Certified Small Participating TO

+A Participating TO that is a Load Serving Entity and has been memorialized as a Certified Small Participating TO pursuant to Section 26.7.

 - Regional Transmission Revenue Requirement (RTRR)

-The portion of a Participating TO's or an Approved Project Sponsor’s Transmission Revenue Requirement associated with and allocable to: 1) the Participating TO's Regional Transmission Facilities and Converted Rights associated with Regional Transmission Facilities, 2) the CAISO’s assigned share of Interregional Transmission Project costs, and 3) Location Constrained Resource Interconnection Facilities that are under the CAISO Operational Control or Transmission Facilities not yet in operation, but approved under Section 24 and assigned to the Approved Project Sponsor, that will be Regional Transmission Facilities or, in the case of an Approved Project Sponsor that is not a Participating Transmission Owner, Local Transmission Facilities when placed under the CAISO’s Operational Control.
+The portion of a Participating TO's or an Approved Project Sponsor’s Transmission Revenue Requirement associated with and allocable to: 1) the Participating TO's Regional Transmission Facilities and Converted Rights associated with Regional Transmission Facilities, 2) the CAISO’s assigned share of Interregional Transmission Project costs, 3) Location Constrained Resource Interconnection Facilities that are under the CAISO Operational Control or Transmission Facilities not yet in operation, but approved under Section 24 and assigned to the Approved Project Sponsor, that will be Regional Transmission Facilities or, in the case of an Approved Project Sponsor that is not a Participating Transmission Owner, Local Transmission Facilities when placed under the CAISO’s Operational Control; and 4) for Certified Small Participating TOs, qualifying Local Transmission Facility costs under Section 26.

 Appendix F